Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 Yes but as stated above, you might need extra privileges, meaning extra [capabilities](https://docs.docker.com/engine/security/security/#linux-kernel-capabilities) like `CAP_SYS_PTRACE` or tweak the [seccomp profile](https://docs.docker.com/engine/security/seccomp/) used by Docker to allow certain syscalls.

 #### Is OpenCL supported?
-No, OpenCL is not supported at the moment.
-However we plan on supporting this feature in the future.
+Yes, we now provide images on [DockerHub](https://hub.docker.com/r/nvidia/opencl/).

 #### Is Vulkan supported?
 No, Vulkan is not supported at the moment.
 However we plan on supporting this feature in the future.